proudcity/ProudCity-Quick-Menu/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WordPress Quick Menu plugin allow you to add or remove page / post to multiple or single menu on page create or edit screen.
+ProudCity Quick Menu plugin allow you to add or remove page / post to multiple or single menu on page create or edit screen.

 Your theme MUST support Nav Menus for this plugin to work on your site.